 Woodchester Park in Nympsfield

-Get the kids out in nature by following the waymarked play trail at Woodchester Park, with activities every few hundred metres, including rope swings, stepping logs, balancing beams and a wooden hopscotch etched into the floor.
+Get the kids out in nature by following the waymarked play trail at Woodchester Park, with activities every few hundred metres, including rope swings, stepping logs, balance beams and a wooden hopscotch etched into the floor.

 The short circular walk is around two miles long and brings you close to the imposing Woodchester Mansion, an unfinished Gothic house that’s fascinating to explore, if you’re looking to make a day of it.